rjaros/kilua/README.md

 ## Project status

-Early in development.
-Main concepts have been tested, but everything is a subject to change.
+All main concepts have been tested and the development is now focused on implementing new components.
+The project can be built and tested with single gradle tasks.
+Contributions and PRs are welcomed.
+Still no artifacts are published, but we are close to the first alpha release.

 ## TODO